Showfom/Affinity/README.md

 ### Comments

-We recommends [Isso](https://github.com/posativ/isso) (self-hosted), Disqus (third-party) or similar services.
-This is your choice.
-Affinity has only been tested against [Isso](https://sb.sb/debian-8-ubuntu-16-04-install-isso/).
+We recommend use [Isso](https://github.com/posativ/isso) (self-hosted) or Disqus (third-party) or similar services, it's your own choice, Affinity is only compiled with [Isso](https://sb.sb/debian-8-ubuntu-16-04-install-isso/)

 The simplest way is insert your JS code to `/your/path/to/ghost/content/themes/affinity/post.hbs`

-after
+under

 ```html
 <div class="content-post-comments">